Previous External Cephalic Version (ECV)

 Side Effects of a Tubal Ligation

 Postpartum tubal ligation is a very safe surgical procedure with a low risk of complications relating to the surgery itself.
-A tubal ligation won’t affect your menstrual cycle since it has no effect on your ovaries and uterus.
+A tubal ligation won’t affect your menstrual cycle since it does not affect your ovaries and uterus.

 Most risks and side effects are due to the effects of anesthesia.
 During recovery, you might experience pain at the site of incision and feel drowsy until the anesthesia wears off.
 You might also experience:

-- Sore throat – this is a typical side effect of having a breathing tube that used with general anesthesia
+• Sore throat – this is a typical side effect of having a breathing tube that is used with general anesthesia

 If you develop a fever, if your pain is severe, or if the pain lasts longer than 3 days, call your doctor right away.
 This might indicate an infection.